 - 1. Unlock the side-cover lock. - 2.
 Remove the side cover (see "Removing the side cover" on page 10). - 3.
-For hot-swap hard disk drive models, slide the lock bar to the left. - 4.
-Locate the bezel-release lever; then, press the bezel-release lever toward the front of the server. - 5.
-Pull the top of the bezel away from the chassis; then, push the bezel down to disengage the bottom tabs. - 6.
+Locate the bezel-release lever; then, press the bezel-release lever toward the front of the server. - 4.
+Pull the top of the bezel away from the chassis; then, push the bezel down to disengage the bottom tabs. - 5.
 Remove the bezel from the server and store the bezel in a safe place.

-For instructions for replacing the bezel, see "Replacing the bezel" on page 41.
+For instructions for replacing the bezel, see "Replacing the bezel" on page 33.